mar-kan/autoencoder/README.md

 ---------------

-The program trains an autoencoder to autoencode images.
+The program trains an autoencoder to encode and reconstruct images.

 The dataset used for the project is the MNIST dataset of hand written digits.